ShadowfallStudios/ALS-Community/README.md

 - Full replication support with low bandwidth usage
 - Plugin structure
 - Highly optimized for production
+- Mantling feature is implemented as a separate actor component for reducing total overhead on base character class
 - Lots of bug fixes additional to marketplace version

 ## Known Issues & Discussion